gangsthub/Icon-Collection/README.md

 ===============

 Repository of free icon services, icon packages, etc; for web design and graphic design.
 There are many more, I know.
 But it's my selection.
 If you think I'm missing a very important one, please, [tell me](mailto:bravo@graficos.net), or collaborate with me!
 Thanks!

+Note: Those with a :star: are my favourite picks.

 - - -

 ##Services: Custom packs, Apps...